Did you know that Google reviews (or reviews in general) increasingly drive local SEO results?

 Additionally, the study also analyzed the impact of responses and found impressive results.
 The analysis indicates a sweet spot in review responses as well.
 In fact, responding to about 1/3 of the reviews translated to an 80% increase in conversion rates!

 “By focusing on review star rating and reply rate, brands can massively impact their overall conversion rates.
 Consumers who are engaging with the brand are also extremely likely to visit a store within 24 hours, so a 25% rise in conversions could also mean a 25% increase in foot traffic every day.”

 Ultimately, a steady stream of reviews, likely starting with Google reviews and moving towards other authoritative sites (i.e., Facebook, Yelp) creates positive SEO results.
 Additionally, focus on responding to a handful of positive, and definitely negative, reviews.
 Plus, leveraging a few simple plugins help you share those reviews on your site!
-Ultimately, if your business provides a great product, service or experience, customers will provide feedback that will improve your search rankings.

 The results speak for themselves, focus on generating reviews and responses translate to more leads, which means more sales growth!
 Finally, if your business provides a great product, service or experience, customers will provide feedback that will improve your search rankings and sales.